microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/Microsoft.Graph.Beta.Applications.md

 ### [New-MgBetaServicePrincipal](New-MgBetaServicePrincipal.md)
 Create a new servicePrincipal object.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaServicePrincipalAppRoleAssignedTo](New-MgBetaServicePrincipalAppRoleAssignedTo.md)
 Assign an app role for a resource service principal, to a user, group, or client service principal.
 App roles that are assigned to service principals are also known as application permissions.
 Application permissions can be granted directly with app role assignments, or through a consent experience.
-To grant an app role assignment, you need three identifiers:
+To grant an app role assignment, you need three identifiers: This API is available in the following national cloud deployments.

 ### [New-MgBetaServicePrincipalAppRoleAssignment](New-MgBetaServicePrincipalAppRoleAssignment.md)
 Assign an app role to a client service principal.
 App roles that are assigned to service principals are also known as application permissions.
 Application permissions can be granted directly with app role assignments, or through a consent experience.
-To grant an app role assignment to a client service principal, you need three identifiers:
+To grant an app role assignment to a client service principal, you need three identifiers: This API is available in the following national cloud deployments.

 ### [New-MgBetaServicePrincipalClaimMappingPolicyByRef](New-MgBetaServicePrincipalClaimMappingPolicyByRef.md)
 Assign a claimsMappingPolicy to a servicePrincipal.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaServicePrincipalDelegatedPermissionClassification](New-MgBetaServicePrincipalDelegatedPermissionClassification.md)
 Classify a delegated permission by adding a delegatedPermissionClassification to the servicePrincipal representing the API.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaServicePrincipalEndpoint](New-MgBetaServicePrincipalEndpoint.md)
 Create new navigation property to endpoints for servicePrincipals

 ### [New-MgBetaServicePrincipalHomeRealmDiscoveryPolicyByRef](New-MgBetaServicePrincipalHomeRealmDiscoveryPolicyByRef.md)
 Assign a homeRealmDiscoveryPolicy to a servicePrincipal.
+This API is available in the following national cloud deployments.

 ### [New-MgBetaServicePrincipalLicenseDetail](New-MgBetaServicePrincipalLicenseDetail.md)
 Create new navigation property to licenseDetails for servicePrincipals